 We hate to be the bearer of bad news, but you might need to add a couple of things to your list if you want to avoid an infestation.
 Of course, we are happy to help you ensure your home is and stays pest free, so you don’t have to.
 But first let’s look at some things that can help prevent a problem in the first place.

 You probably already have this one on your list, but make sure to take an extra look around for anything that could hold water.
 Any buckets or debris laying around your yard can hold extra water and attract mosquitos.
 It is best to clean this up now, so you don’t invite these pests to your backyard.

 Cleaning out your gutters is another important home maintenance task, especially when you’re expecting a large amount of rain.
 This ensures that your gutters can operate properly and keep water flowing away from your house.
 It also addresses the possible problem of standing water in your gutters.
 Clogged gutters will hold water and attract those pesky mosquitos we keep talking about.

 For some of the other pests it’s important to look at how well your house is sealed.
 Damaged siding, gaps around window and doors, or any other break in the exterior of your home is an area that pests can enter.
 Now is the perfect time to address these areas to both protect your home and keep out any pests that are looking for a new place to stay.

 Proper hurricane pest control means ensuring that your home is free of pests to begin with.
 We can come take a look at your home to see if any pests have started to build a home alongside you.
 During this evaluation we will also help identify any areas that need to be sealed better to prevent pest intrusion during the storms.

 After the Storm

 After the storms have passed it is time to have a pest control professional come and assess any damage.
 Even the most prepared homeowner has been surprised to find an infestation has occurred.
-Let us come take care of any developing problems before they become a big headache.
+Let us come set up pest control for hurricane season before they become a big headache.